rhinoman/odmp/README.md

 # Open Data Management Platform

+## Rationale:

+- Eliminate bespoke data management systems being implemented for every organization/program/project and concomitant duplication of effort.

+- It would be cool.

 ## Goals:

 - Create a system that makes as few assumptions as possible about how users work with, store, process, and analyze data.